spri-kr/spri-chart/README.md

 ![chart in post](img/11.JPG?raw=true)

 after publish post, you can see your chart on post.
-At now, insert same chart multiple time does not possible.
+At now, insert same chart multiple times does not supported.

 ### Edit chart